rafaelbidese/pytorch-backend/README.md

 And run the docker compose file (if you don't have the images created, it will create them by default):

 `docker compose up`

+FAQ: If you get an error such as: `standard_init_linux.go:XXX: exec user process caused "no such file or directory"` make sure that you cloned the repository with the option `--config core.autocrlf=input` or convert all the files in your folder to end-of-line Unix format (LF, `\n`).

 # Setup COCO-Annotator